Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

 = WIP =
-- More sanitization added to the [sdm_download] shortcode
+- More sanitization added to the [sdm_download] shortcode.

 = 3.9.9 =
 - Nonce verification added to "Delete/Reset log entries" form.